ccincotti3/Pac-Man/README.md

 #### Ghost AI
 Staying true to the original Pac-Man, ghost movements involve chasing Pac-Man, visiting 'their' corner of the board, and random scattering during `Power Mode`.

 Both chasing and visiting mode involve calculating the shortest distance to Pac-Man and their corner respectively.
 Time is used to alternate between the two different modes.
 For 6 seconds, a ghost will be in visiting mode.
 After which, the ghost will enter chasing mode.
-This is repeated until the level is complete r the game is over.
+This is repeated until the level is complete or the game is over.

 Random scattering only occurs during `Power Mode` which involves choosing a random possible path and moving in that direction.
+This lasts for 12 seconds.

 ```javascript
 let goToX = time > 6 ? pacX : this.cornerX;